Cosmetic Industry

 Common speciality chemicals in the Cosmetic Industry Include:

-Emollients: Like glycerin, shea butter, dimethicone to moisturize the skin.
+Emollients: Glycerin, shea butter, and dimethicone to moisturize the skin.

-Preservatives: Such as parabens, phenoxyethanol, benzyl alcohol to prolong shelf life.
+Preservatives: Preservatives include parabens, phenoxyethanol, benzyl alcohol to prolong shelf life.

 UV Filters: Like zinc oxide, octinoxate, avobenzone to protect from sun damage.